Non-parametric Quantile Regression via the K-NN Fused Lasso: Theoretical Analysis

 such that

-\end{theorem} The second theorem states that, under certain choice of the tuning parameter, the penalized estimator achieves the convergence rate of $n^{-1/d}$, similar to the constrained estimator, ignoring the logarithmic factor.
-It is noteworthy that for all $d$, the rate of $n^{-1/d}$ is actually minimax, up to a logarithmic factor, and it matches the rate from \citet{Willett06}.
+for a choice of $K$ satisfying $K = \textup{poly}(\log n)$. \end{theorem} The second theorem states that, under certain choice of the tuning parameter, the penalized estimator achieves the convergence rate of $n^{-1/d}$, similar to the constrained estimator, ignoring the logarithmic factor.
+Notice that there is a one-to-one correspondence between (\ref{eq8}) and (\ref{eq10}), as they are equivalent optimization problems.
+Let $\lambda>0$ as in the statement of Theorem \ref{theorem2}.
+Then there exists a $C$ that depends on $y$ and $\lambda$ such that (\ref{eq8}) and (\ref{eq10}) have identical solutions.
+However, the fact that such $C$ depends on $y$ does not imply that for a deterministic $C$, such as that in Theorem \ref{theorem1}, one can conclude that if the unconstrained estimator attains the rate $n^{-1/d}$ then the constrained estimator attains the same rate.
+Nevertheless, the fact that we have Theorems \ref{theorem1}--\ref{theorem2} implies that both estimators attain the same rate.

+We emphasize that if all or some of Assumptions \ref{as1}, \ref{as3}--\ref{as5} do not hold, then we are not able to characterize the behavior of the $K$-NN graph.
+In such case the conclusions of Theorems \ref{theorem1}--\ref{theorem2} would not necessarily hold.